Madge Tennent: Honolulu (1923–1972)

 In 1923, en route to England to enroll their sons in school, the Tennents stopped over in Honolulu.
-It was to have been a brief stop, but they soon were persuaded by members of the local cultural elite, including poet Don Blanding, to stay.
-Madge Tennent was immediately taken with the Hawaiian people, and she would devote the remainder of her life to rendering them in paintings and prints.
+What was intended as a brief visit became permanent: the couple were persuaded by members of the local cultural elite, including the poet Don Blanding, to stay.
+Tennent was immediately captivated by the Hawaiian people, and she would devote the remainder of her life to rendering them in her art.
+Hugh established a chartered accountancy practice in the city.